 Over and Above Expectations

 Our teachers and teaching assistants make a special effort to establish very good working relationships with all children in the class.
 All of our staff follow the school policy with regard to behaviour and classroom management and help to build positive attitudes towards school and learning.
 We insist on excellent behaviour at all times.
 We understand that some children may present inappropriate or challenging behaviour at times or simply make mistakes.
-We follow the guidelines as outlined in our school behaviour policy, that can be found on our policy download page.
+We follow the guidelines as outlined in our school behaviour policy, see the below link.
 We aim to use a restorative approach to behaviour.

 Bullying may be seen as deliberate, hurtful behaviour, usually repeated over a period of time, often where it is difficult for those bullied to defend themselves.